The paystub words: The pay stub is the most important method available to track a weekly income to make sure that employees are getting paid properly.

 (4) A corporate acquisition that results in a carryover of earnings and profits under §381 Quoted from S corporations Utah Gouvernement.

-Note: The existence of earnings and profits is also important to an S corporation if it has passive investment income.
-The presence of earnings and profits can mean that a distribution is a taxable dividend or the corporation is liable for a tax on its excess net passive income.
-Quoted from S corporations Utah Gouvernement.
+Note: Earnings and profits are also important to an S corporation if it has passive investment income.
+The presence of earnings and profits can mean that a distribution is a taxable dividend, or the corporation is liable for a tax on its excess net passive income.
+It is a quote from S Corporations Utah Gouvernement.

 Safty first!
 The Paystub last.

 After an S election terminates, the corporation can make tax-free money distributions to the extent of any previously undistributed accumulated adjustments account (§1371(e)).
 This privilege extends only during the “post-termination transition period.”

 The post-termination transition period starts on the day after the last day of the corporation’s last tax year as an S corporation.
 It ends on the later of:

 (1) One year after the effective date of the termination, or the due date for the last S corporation return, whichever is later, or